ntomchak/RISAnnouncer/README.md

 Future features:
 * Track click-through rate of different advertisement messages
 * A/B Testing
-* Target messages based on in-game situation (if they're tools are breaking, advertise /repair, as an example)
+* Target messages based on in-game situation (if their tools are breaking, advertise /repair, as an example)